What does ADA/WCAG compliance imply for your business? - Ajackus

 • Accessibility at varied Zoom levels

 These points are just a glimpse of what we can offer you.
 However, with the newer version coming along every few years, monitoring and maintenance of the websites is crucial.
 It is advisable to have period checks every 6 months.
-It ensures that your website grows, as web pages get added.
-With this, there is a high opportunity that accessibility issues will emerge.
-Having a complete understanding of the importance of monitoring, we at Ajackus plan and execute standard site checks and assessments for your websites.
+It ensures that your website grows as web pages get added.

 2. Digital accessibility and monitoring

 Mobile/Web applications may be coded to make everything accessible with just a tap but for people with disabilities, not so much.
 Here is where we step in.
-While making your websites with ADA/WCAG compliance, we make sure about the seamless user experience in order to make them more fit for use.
-We provide you with insights using various tools like Accessibility Insight, ANDI, Text Spacing Bookmarklet, Heading Bookmarklet, Landmark Bookmarklet, and many more.
+While making your websites with ADA compliance and WCAG compliance, we make sure about the seamless user experience in order to make them more fit for use.

 3. Disability inclusion